 As an operational definition for the "best interests of the child" I would offer that it is always in the child's best interests for the family to make a successful transition to a normal-range and healthy separated family structure following divorce.
-If there is parent-child conflict, that is a treatment issue not a custody issue, it should be place on a written treatment plan with specified Goals, Interventions, Outcome Measures, and Timeframes and be based on a diagnosis - diagnosis guides treatment.
+If there is parent-child conflict, that is a treatment issue not a custody issue, it should be placed on a written treatment plan with specified Goals, Interventions, Outcome Measures, and Timeframes and be based on a diagnosis - diagnosis guides treatment.

-psychotherapy, counseling, consultation, mediation, parenting coordination, and other forms of conflict resolution.
+Parents may have numerous resources available to help them resolve their conflict, including psychotherapy, counseling, consultation, mediation, parenting coordination, and other forms of conflict resolution.
 However, if parties are unable to reach an agreement, courts must intervene to allocate decision-making, physical residence of the children, and parental access, applying a "best interests of the child" standard in determining this restructuring of rights and responsibilities.
 Most child custody disputes are settled without the need for a court-ordered evaluation (Lund, 2015).
 When dispute have not been resolved, psychologists render a valuable service when they provide competent, impartial and